fkia87/wgutil/README.md

 # wgutil
-A utility for creating and removing users and interfaces in a wireguard server
+A utility for creating and removing users and interfaces in a wireguard server.
+Just execute "wgutil" to see the manual.